Ochoi111/alx-pre_course/0x01-git/README.md

-I love programming and a am so intentional about it
+I love programming and i am so intentional about it